tomswartz07/covid19-pennsylvania/README.md

 For a more scientific and precise analysis, it is recommended that you seek out reporting performed by actual epidemiologists and data scientists.

+## Notable Changes

+- 27 Apr 2020: Updated method for creating the data file.
+Previously, data for each day was computed by manual processes in a spreadsheet.
+As of today, all calculated values are processed by the database and provided as output (i.e. there is no spreadsheet involved anymore).
+As a result, this allows for a more 'open' view of calculations, since the `.sql` file used to update the daily values can also be provided for replication elsewhere.
+  Notably, the plotted output does not change between this and the parent commit, strongly indicating that there are no changes to the fundamental data.

 ## Sample Output
 ```
 * Map, table and case count last updated at 12:00 p.m. on 3/26/2020